qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_reports.rst

 as usual.
-In the :guilabel:`Items properties` of the picture, you set the :guilabel:`Image Source` using the :guilabel:`Data defined override` button, and either select an attribute that contains the absolute path of the images or :guilabel:`Edit...` (to enter an expression that generates the absolute image path):
+In the :guilabel:`Items properties` of the picture, you set the :guilabel:`Image Source` using the :guilabel:`Data defined override` button |dataDefined|, and either select an attribute that contains the absolute path of the images or :guilabel:`Edit...` (to enter an expression that generates the absolute image path):

 .. figure:: img/report_dynamic_picture.png
    :align: center